androlo/doc-auth/README.md

 ##### Troubleshooting

 If the page fails to load, you will get an alert.
-If the alert says that RPC connection can't be established, make sure that:
+If the alert says that the RPC server does not respond, make sure that:

 - Ethereum is running, and answers to RPC calls on the correct address and port.
 You can change the address and port at line 8 of `www/scripts/index.js`.